Malschuetzky/jSumTTest/README.md

 ## Installing jSumTTest

 Currently only available via Sideload.
-After installation you find the function in the register "T-Tests" under the new entry "Independent Samples Test for Summary Data".
+After installation you find the function in tab "T-Tests" under the new entry "Independent Samples Test for Summary Data".

 # Contributing